glueckf/Web-Technologies/README.md

-# Webtechnologien
+# Web Technologies
 A comprehensive project collection focusing on web development fundamentals, client-side programming, and modern web technologies.

 ## Project Goals
-This project was developed as part of the "Webtechnologien" module at TU Berlin to learn fundamental web technologies and their practical applications in modern web development.
+This project was developed as part of the "Webtechnologien" module at TU Berlin to teach fundamental web technologies and their practical applications in modern web development.
 Key focus areas:
 - Understanding and implementing HTML, CSS and JavaScript
 - DOM manipulation and dynamic web content